Welcome to the teachers’ guide to the Tennessee History for Kids booklet Across the Ocean [2019-2020 edition].

-Show your students theses two photos.
-One is of Plymouth Harbor.
+On your right is a photo of Plymouth Harbor.
 The dignified structure in the middle houses Plymouth Rock.

 Rob Rambo’s portrayal of Little Carpenter (page 31) makes an appearance in the Tennessee History for Kids video “Happy Times at Fort Loudoun.”
 Click here to see it.